redgeneLauren/HTMLcourse-sample/Content/Headings and Paragraphs/HeadingsAndParagraphs.q.md

 ### Part 2: Knowledge Assessment

+/// type=SS, answer=[4]

-What tag is used to construct an HTML paragraph?
+Which of the following tag is used to construct an HTML paragraph?

 - `<paragraph></paragraph>`